2903-adi/Practice/README.md

 # Practice
-This is made to learn how to use Github
+This is made to learn how to use Github....